UCL/research-computing-with-cpp/06tooling/index.md

 You can also use [the clang-format VSCode extension](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) to automatically format your code on saving.

+## Compiler warnings

+One of the easiest ways to improve your code is to turn on **compiler warnings** and fix each warning.
+Some companies even require that all compiler warnings are fixed before allowing code to be put into production.
+Check out [this blog post on Managing Compiler Warnings with CMake](https://www.foonathan.net/2018/10/cmake-warnings/) for details on how to do this in our CMake projects.
+I recommend you use these warnings to fix potential bugs in your assignment.

-## Performance profiling with gprof
+## Optional: Performance profiling with gprof

-As we move towards writing *performant* C++, one essential tool is a **profiler**, a tool that runs your code and measures the time taken in each function.
-This can be a powerful way to understand which pieces of your code need optimising.
+Although you won't be required to use one on this course, as we move towards *performant* C++, one useful tool is a **profiler**.
+This is a tool that runs your code and measures the time taken in each function.
+This can be a powerful way to understand which parts of your code need optimising.

 There are many advanced profilers out there but a good, simple profiler is `gprof`.
 This also has the advantage of coming with most Linux distributions, so is automatically available with Ubuntu on either a native Linux machine or WSL.